We are fully operational and following all necessary precautions regarding COVID-19.

 Each Semi-active participant will be entitled to:

-• 90 minutes of podium time in four hand piano sessions, as well as rehearsing with the soloist
+• 90 minutes of podium time in four-hand piano sessions, as well as rehearsing with the soloist

 • attending all meetings, classes, rehearsals and the final concert, without an opportunity to conduct the orchestra

 Daily Visitors' (passive participation) fee is € 35

 - 25 % of the participant’s fee has to be paid as a deposit via bank transfer two weeks at the latest after the organizers` confirmation of your participation;

 - the rest of the fee has to be paid via bank transfer 30 days before the masterclass starts at the latest.

 The masterclass fee is 100 % refundable only in case of cancellation or postponing of the masterclass by the organizer.

 In case of your cancellation, 25% of the masterclass fee will be charged.